EzraApple/mcp-browser-lens/README.md

 - Ensure localhost development servers are responsive
 - Try smaller screenshot areas using element selectors

-## 🎯 Best Practices

-### **For Web Development**
-- Keep your localhost development server running
-- Use descriptive tab titles for easier AI identification
-- Open design inspiration in separate tabs for comparison

-### **For Design Analysis**
-- Navigate to the specific page/component before asking for analysis
-- Use element extraction for specific UI components
-- Take screenshots at different scroll positions for full page capture

-### **For Content Research**
-- Open multiple related pages for comparative analysis
-- Use tab listing to let AI understand your research context
-- Combine screenshots with HTML extraction for comprehensive understanding

 ## 👩‍💻 **Development & Contributing**

 Want to contribute or run locally?